irods/irods/manual.rst

 Upgrading
 ---------

-The beta release of E-iRODS does not yet support upgrading.
+The beta releases of E-iRODS do not yet support upgrading.
 Every install will be a clean install.

 This section will be updated when support is included.